 The good old red, white, and blue… while we can fly the American flag any time of year, many of us pull out patriotic decorations as Independence Day draws closer.
-And as much as I love a simple flag or bunting on a porch railing, I wanted a way to get the little gardeners involved in decorating and creating.
-Enter the windsock.
+As much as I love a simple flag or bunting on a porch railing, I wanted a way to get the little gardeners involved in decorating and creating.
+Enter the 4th of July windsock.

 What is a windsock?